pergus/netbox-zabbix/docs/proxygroup_model.md

 2. **HostConfig Model**: Host configurations can be assigned to proxy groups for monitoring.
 3. **Mapping Models**: DeviceMapping and VMMapping can specify proxy groups for matching hosts.

-## Error Handling
+## Description

-The ProxyGroup model includes robust error handling for Zabbix operations:

-- If a proxy group cannot be deleted from Zabbix, it will still be removed from NetBox but will return a warning message.
+The ProxyGroup model provides high availability and load distribution capabilities for Zabbix monitoring by managing groups of proxies.
+It enables failover mechanisms and ensures continuous monitoring even when individual proxies become unavailable.

+Key features include:
+- Automatic synchronization with Zabbix proxy groups
+- Configurable failover delay settings
+- Minimum online proxy requirements
+- Integration with Proxy, HostConfig, and Mapping models
-- All Zabbix API operations are wrapped in try-except blocks to handle connection issues gracefully.
+- Robust error handling for Zabbix API operations